coenttb/swift-mailgun-live/README.md

 ### API Coverage

-I'll create a markdown table with these items.
-I'll leave the implementation and test status columns empty since those weren't provided, but you can fill them in later.

 | Name | Implementation Status | Test Status |
 |------|---------------------|-------------|
 | Messages | ✅ | ✅ |